johannesgraf2/personal-website/content/jobs/Virtual/index.md

 url: 'https://www.de.endress.com/de'
 ---

-- Developing SharePoint best practices for the Strategic Business Department Team to better organize and navigate internal SharePoint sites
+- Developing SharePoint best practices for the Strategic Business Department Team to better organize and navigate internal SharePoint sites.
+As well as help with tasks regarding displaying data effectively.